tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 1. Each PSK SHOULD be derived from at least 128 bits of entropy, MUST be at least 128 bits long, and SHOULD be combined with a DH exchange, e.g., by using the "psk_dhe_ke" Pre-Shared Key Exchange Mode in TLS 1.3, for forward secrecy.
 As discussed in {{sec-properties}}, low entropy PSKs, i.e., those derived from less than 128 bits of entropy, are subject to attack and SHOULD be avoided.
 If only low-entropy keys are available, then key establishment mechanisms such as Password Authenticated Key Exchange (PAKE) that mitigate the risk of offline dictionary attacks SHOULD be employed.
-Note that no such mechanisms have yet been standardised, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{!I-D.ietf-tls-external-psk-importer}}.
+Note that no such mechanisms have yet been standardized, and further that these mechanisms will not necessarily follow the same architecture as the process for incorporating EPSKs described in {{!I-D.ietf-tls-external-psk-importer}}.